 But not just any kind of review will do.
 They have to be somewhere between enthusiastic and ecstatic.

-I’ve been publishing Kindle books now for over three years, and I’ve been a part of many author groups on Google+ and Facebook.
+I’ve been publishing Kindle books now for over three years at the time of this writing, and I’ve been a part of many author groups on Facebook.
 One thing that always comes up is the importance of online reviews.
 Everybody seems to generally agree that reviews are important, but nobody can agree conclusively on just how many reviews a book needs, or what calculable impact exactly that number of reviews truly has.

 If you ask five different authors, you’ll get five different answers as to how many you need or what the minimum threshold is before your book is suddenly catapulted into best-seller land because you tipped the scale on just the right number of reviews.

 In fact, in many of these social media groups, you’ll find indie authors who’ll approach you and others looking for review swaps, which, if you haven’t already figured out, is not necessarily the best way to get those badly needed reviews.

 While it’s true that the number and the quality of reviews your book receives on Amazon does play a role in the exposure and visibility your book gets in search results and the “also boughts” sections of Amazon’s site, nobody truly knows the pinpointable role they play.
 Amazon has done a better job keeping that under wraps than Colonel Sanders has with keeping KFC’s chicken seasoning ingredients a secret.